dmbarbour/wikilon/docs/AboutABC.md

 To support rich, human meaningful type documentation, we might use the [AO layer](AboutAO.md) to attribute type information to subprograms.
 For example, `word.type` may describe the type of `word` in a manner meaningful both to a type checker and a human.
 Type descriptions, in this case, would be first-class computable values.

+### Structural Scopes

+ABC provides a simple mechanism for controlling scope of a computation.
+Assume we have a function `foo` that takes two inputs and produces three outputs.
+A structurally scoped application can be represented as:

+        [A][B][foo]bb{&tuple3}i

+        [[A][B][C]]{&tuple3}    =>  [[A][B][C]]

+What we're doing here is binding two arguments to the function, asserting that there are three outputs, then inlining those outputs into our main code.
+Dynamically, the `{&tuple3}` annotation requires a simple bit of reflection.

+It's also easy to validate the action statically, in which case we can reduce the `bb{&tuple3}i` to `bbi` which will rewrite to just `i`, inlining `[foo]`.
+So when we have static validation of scope, the structure is trivally eliminated by simple rewrite rules.
+Otherwise, we may report the error immediately.

+### Value Sealing for Lightweight Types

+ABC introduces two tokens `{:foo}` and `{.foo}` to support symbolic value sealing, to resist accidental access to data.
+This is supported by a simple rewrite rule: `{:foo}{.foo}` will rewrite to the empty program.
+A program of the form `[A]{.foo}` can fail fast.
+In most cases, seals will be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.

+During static type analysis, these type wrappers might serve as a useful constraint.
+Dynamically, in addition to serving as a fail-fast condition, we can leverage these symbols as extra hints to guide rendering or debugging.

 ### Substructural Types

 Substructural types are useful for structuring application behavior independently of syntax or concurrency model.
 In context of a bytecode that lacks much syntactic structure, these types could greatly simplify reasoning about code.
 ABC can support substructural types both statically and dynamically.
 Developers will access substructural types via annotations and a few simple rules: